rbuerki/db-validation-script/README.md

-# Catalyst Validations
+# DB Validations

 May 2021, Version 0.2

 ## Introduction

-Command line tool for validation of the Loeb and PKZ DB dumps in the CAE.
+Command line tool for validation of the different DB dumps in the CAE.
 It has two components:

 1. check for changes in structure since last run (schema / empty columns)
 2. check of some data summaries for consistency compared to last run and between different tables.